JBrowning37/JavaScript-Projects/README.md

 # JavaScript-Projects

-This is for all of the projects that I will be working on during the JavaScript Course with The Tech Academy.
+This showcases all of the projects I worked on while working on the JavaScript Course at The Tech Academy.
+Projects 1-10 were coding assignments to get comfortable with JavaScript.
+The three big projects were made by taking what I had learned in the coding assignments and applying them to the projects.

-Some of the small projects include:

-Pizza Project:
+# Pizza Project

 This project is a menu for ordering pizza with different sizing and topping options.
 It takes the input information and calculates a price for the order.

-TicTacToe Project:
+# TicTacToe Project

 This is a simple tic tac toe game where you play against the computer.
 There are fun sound effects when things are place, or when you lose, tie, or win!
 It then resets automatically.

-Calculator Project:
+# Calculator Project:

 A basic calculator that can add, subtract, multiply, and divide.